rockstor/rockstor-doc/tasks.rst

 .. _tasks:

-Scheduled tasks
+Scheduled Tasks
 ===============

-Rockstor allows a user to set up scheduled tasks that start at a particular time and are run at a specified frequency.
+Rockstor has the ability to set up scheduled tasks that are run at a specified frequency eg:- every minute / 30 minutes, daily, weekly, monthly, or yearly;
+and at a specified time in the case of lower frequencies.

 The types of tasks currently supported are:-

 * Pool scrub
 * Share Snapshot